 I wonder if many card based games would survive if they required a separate list of costs and conditions to play.

 Can’t explain this properly, but the feel of 1e still excites.
-2e is like the pub band that has gone on to a more polished experience, but looses that special something along the way.
-Hard to fault the majority of decisions made, but no matter how much is good, something was lost.
+2e is like the pub band that has gone on to a more polished experience, but lost that “special something” along the way and higher ticket prices are still giving you the same perceived value.

 For me they missed the golden opportunity to separate Pilots from ships.